kshitijaa0802/Sarcasm_detection/README.md

 ## 🖥️ Streamlit Application Note

 GitHub viewers can see only the source code.
 To use the application, users must:
 Run it locally following the instructions above
+OR

-OR access a deployed Streamlit link (if available)
+access a deployed Streamlit link : https://appapppy-rbvxz5rucmc2smwvepappy5.streamlit.app/

 Screenshot Example: (optional, if you add images)

 ---

 ## 📁 Directory Structure

 Sarcasm_detection/
 ├── data/                 # Dataset folder (MuSTARD)
 ├── models/               # Saved model weights